alicehillier/rainforest-cafe/README.md

 When selecting images for my website, I wanted to make sure that they were colourful, informative, and reflected the restaurant's theme.
 All images were sourced from Pexels and Unsplash.

+#### Homepage

+The hero image on the homepage is the user's first look at what the restaurant has to offer.
+The image conveys the theme of the restaurant well, showing greenery, colourful healthy food and a sophisticated set up styled with natural materials.

+The About Us section, which is made up of four columns, gives the user a clear idea of what is special about the restaurant.

+The first column, 'Our Food', shows a selection of fresh and colourful fruits.
+This suggests to the user that the food offered is natural and healthy.

+The second column, 'Our Environment', shows an outdoor dining setting.
+With plenty of greenery, wooden beams, warm lighting and elegant dining furniture, the user is intended to feel as though they are in a garden, a world away from city life.

+The third column, 'Our Partners', shows fresh fruit growing on a tree.
+This, again, suggests to the user that the ingredients used by the restaurant are fresh and natural.

+The fourth and final column, 'Our Planet', depicts two howler monkeys sitting in a tree.
+This suggests to the user that the restaurant is related to, and cares about, the natural world.
+This is an encouraging message as it reassures potential diners that the restaurant is not only good for them, but for the environment too.

+The section link images towards the bottom of the page reflect their respective links and are consistent with the details of the restaurant's location and products.
+The dark filter applied to the images ensures that the text is legible and eye-catching.

 ## Features
 ### Navbar
 The navbar consists of these 5 items: